 Then, you should lightly spray your tile and glass with a mild, daily shower cleaner.
 You can make your own by mixing a 4:1 water to vinegar solution, or get a green cleaner like Method Daily Shower Spray.

-I love the Method products in general because of their great scent and excellent cleaning power.
+Method products are good to use in general because of their great scent and excellent cleaning power.
 But if you can't find that specific product, many cleaning brands have a daily shower cleaner, so try and see which one you like best.

 This daily routine will keep your shower or bath clean on a daily basis and will reduce the amount of time you'll need to spend scrubbing.